 (a) The Buyer authorises the Company to collect from any source, retain and use any information about the Buyer for the purpose of assessing the Buyer’s creditworthiness now or in the future, enforcing any rights under the Contract or marketing any Goods or Design services provided by the Company to any other party, and the Buyer consents to any person providing the Company with such information.

 (b) The Buyer authorises the Company to disclose any information obtained to any person for the purposes set out in clause 22(a).

 (c) Where the Buyer is a natural person, the authorities under clause 22(a) and (b) are authorities or consents for the purposes of the Privacy Act 1993.

 23. SECURITY INTEREST

-(a) These Conditions constitute a Security Interest in the Goods supplied by the Company to the Buyer and all proceeds thereof for the purposes of the PPSA as amended or replaced from time to time.
+(a) These Conditions constitute a security interest in the Goods supplied by the Company to the Buyer and all proceeds thereof for the purposes of the PPSA.

 (i) the Buyer agrees that the provisions of sections 114(1)(a), 120, 133 and 134 of the PPSA shall not apply to these Conditions; and where the Company has rights in addition to those in Part 9 of the PPSA, those rights shall continue to apply; and